HarrisonKing1618/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the third line of a file
+output a command to a file